-- How did the kings treat the traders earlier? - What was the guarantee granted by Ganapatideva to the traders? - Why do you think, Ganapatideva gave this protection to foreign traders?
+- How did the kings treat the traders earlier? - What was the guarantee Ganapatideva was giving them? - Why do you think he was giving this protection to the traders?

-Marco Polo, who visited one of these ports said, that the exports were diamonds and the best and the most delicate clothes, which looked like the tissue of a spider's web.
-He further said, "There is neither a king nor a queen in the world who would not be glad to wear them".
+Marco Polo who visited one of these ports says that the exports were diamonds, best and most delicate cloth which looked like tissue of spider's web.
+He further says, "There is no king nor queen in the world but might be glad to wear them".